A UNIQUE ETHOS » PROFILE

 clients questions with clear honesty instead of abstract or greenwash

-by VeggieGlobal ... the world's first bio-vegan jewellery crafting
+by VeggieGlobal ... to initiate the world's first bio-vegan jewellery crafting

 All the vegan and ecological principles we have developed with

-Kerstin Laibach for this ethical jewellery project are a world
+Kerstin Laibach for this ethical jewellery vision are a world

 first.
 From its original conception in 2006 to final